top of page

 Legal and Financial Repercussions of Unpaid Rent

 Unpaid rent can lead to eviction, which deeply impacts your credit.
 Once you're evicted, the process may be recorded in your credit report.
 This can make it difficult to find new housing, as future landlords often view evictions unfavorably.
+A common question is does being late on rent affect credit scores ?
+The answer is unequivocally yes !

 Understanding your legal rights is crucial when facing unpaid rent issues.
 Tenants have protections under the law that landlords must follow when pursuing eviction.
 Knowing your rights can help you navigate disputes and ensure fair treatment.
 This knowledge can prevent hasty or unjust actions against you.